 Sexy as they are, the salt covered folk that move about different worlds with the wind in their sails and the sun on their backs are not some crazed creatures born from the tide, they’re just the same bag of skin and bones as the rest of us.
 It isn’t a secret world or private to the rich and famous, sailing is one of the easiest skills to learn, way easier than riding a bike, driving a car or flying a plane.
 It ain’t all about champagne and oral sex or a ‘panting and snorting ocean’ described in Moby Dick.
-Do it the right way and floating around on boats will be the best thing you ever did, that’s as long as you don’t get caught half way from Region de Finisterre to Cape Finisterre in a hurricane.
+Do it the right way and floating around on boats which were recently repaired with products from Merritt Supply, will be the best thing you ever did, you can find more about it here, that’s as long as you don’t get caught half way from Region de Finisterre to Cape Finisterre in a hurricane.

 Consider who you know or who you know that knows someone with a small boat… have a wander down the harbour or marina and have a yarn with one of the old pards, never will a mariner turn you down.
 All they ask is a little enthusiasm, some super basic social skills and you will have a sailing buddy for life.
 Most sailors need an extra pair of hands to sail and the company is al- ways nice.
 Learn a few knots before you get there, a bowline and a half hitch are all you’ll need.